Eastern Garter Snake (Thamnophis sirtalis)

 Description: A medium sized striped snake with variable coloration.
 Most are gray, brown, or greenish with three yellowish stripes down the back, and there may be black spots between the stripes, making the snake look "checkered".
 The belly is pale white, green, or yellow.
 The tongue is red with a black tip.
 Adult length: 2 to 4 feet.

 Photo © Jim Harding

 Reproduction: From 6 to 50 young are born in mid to late summer.
 They are 5 to 9 inches long and colored like the adults.

 Range and Status: This species is the most common Michigan snake.
 They inhabit both peninsulas and survive even in urban areas.

-Related Documents> Eastern Garter Snake Occurrences Map - 111203 bytes
+> Eastern Garter Snake Occurrences Map - 111203 bytes